Spite Marriage: Cast

-Production
+Pre-production

-In its September 12, 1928 issue, the widely read entertainment paper Variety announced, "Buster Keaton's next, 'Spite Marriage', will also have dialog", while Exhibitors Daily Review also reported the same day that "Buster Keaton will do his initial speaking in 'Spite Marriage'".
+In its September 12, 1928 issue, the widely read entertainment paper Variety announced: "Buster Keaton's next, Spite Marriage, will also have dialog," while Exhibitors Daily Review also reported the same day that "Buster Keaton will do his initial speaking in Spite Marriage."
 Despite those announcements by popular, well-connected trade publications, the film was destined from pre-production to be a silent offering from MGM, at least one without any recorded dialogue.

-The studio's head of production, Irving Thalberg, opposed Keaton's plans to make the film his first "talkie".
-Thalberg had both financial and technical reasons for rejecting any proposals by Keaton or others to apply full-sound to the planned comedy.
-For one, in the fall of 1928, during that transition period into sound, MGM had at its disposal only one set of recording equipment.
-Secondly, but more importantly, MGM's executive believed that adding the complications and expense of such a new technology to Keaton's film would significantly increase overall production costs, especially for a performer like Buster whose creativity thrived on "time-consuming improvisations" and a high degree of flexibility while shooting.
-Thalberg therefore insisted on technical simplicity and close script and set supervision of Keaton's second project for the studio to reduce delays and to increase potential profits for the final product.
+The studio's head of production, Irving Thalberg, opposed Keaton's plans to make the film his first "talkie."
+Thalberg had both financial and technical reasons for rejecting any proposals by Keaton or others to apply full sound to the planned comedy.
+First, in the fall of 1928, during that transition period into sound, MGM had at its disposal only one set of recording equipment.
+Second, Thalberg believed that adding the complications and expense of such a new technology to Keaton's film would significantly increase overall production costs, especially for a performer like Buster whose methods usually involved "time-consuming improvisations" and a high degree of flexibility while shooting.
+Third, and perhaps most significantly, the finished film would be more valuable to the studio in silent form: it could be shown to advantage in the many theaters, in America and abroad, that had not yet converted to sound.
+Thus, Thalberg's preference for technical simplicity reduced delays and increased potential profits from the final product.

+Production and reception

-According to the American Film Institute's catalog, production work on the film started on November 14, 1928, a date generally consistent with a November 27 report in Exhibitors Herald and Motion Picture World, which announces that Keaton began work on the film "last week".
+According to the American Film Institute's catalog, production work on the film started on November 14, 1928, a date generally consistent with a November 27 report in Exhibitors Herald and Motion Picture World, which announces that Keaton began work on the film "last week."